karlhulme/djsonotron/readme.md

 Todo

-- Generate parsing functions for records that I can use to parse inbound JSON payloads

-And then...

 - Ability to define an API surface (operations, inputs, outputs)
 - Generate an oak-based web server scaffold
 - Generate an OpenAPI compliant definition that is served by the web server